This post may contain affiliate links that, at no additional cost to you, I may earn a small commission. Read our Disclosure Policy.

-Today I’m sharing some of photos from during my kitchen remodel from my One Room Challenge from Calling It Home!
+Today I’m sharing some photos of my kitchen remodel during along with some picture of before the remodel.
+I’m joining the One Room Challenge from Calling It Home!
 To get an idea of how it originally looked, check out the before images and information here.

-One of the major changes we made was to add a custom hood over the cook top.
-Even though the home was originally custom built, the previous owners had the microwave installed over the stove, which is one of the biggest things that can make a house look a little more generic.
-In a previous home I had a custom stove top that we just absolutely loved, so I had a replica built by our cabinet maker.
+One of the major changes we made was to add a custom hood over the cooktop.
+Even though the home was originally custom-built, the previous owners had the microwave installed over the stove, which is one of the biggest things that can make a house look a little more generic and like a tract home.
+In a previous home, I had a custom hood that we just absolutely loved, so I had a replica built by our cabinet maker.